-All Aquasource faucets come with a limited lifetime warranty, which guarantees the product will have no defects in material or craftsmanship.
-The warranty applies from the minute the product is shipped from the factory.
+All AquaSource faucets include a limited lifetime warranty, which guarantees the product will have no defects in material or craftsmanship.
+The warranty applies from the moment the product leaves the factory.

-LF, LLC has supported Lowe’s growth through the years.
+LF, LLC has encouraged Lowe’s growth over the years.
 It started as a small hardware store in North Carolina.
-Since then, it’s grown into a large home improvement organization.
-Today more than 2,000 stores feature the Aquasource brand across North America.
+Since that time, it has grown into a major home improvement company.
+Today, more than 2,000 stores sell the AquaSource brand across North America.

-Lowe’s is very active within each of its communities — sponsoring community events and donating charitable contributions to those in need (8).
-Lowe’s also focuses on creating sustainable solutions for a better future.
+Lowe’s is very active within each of its communities — sponsoring local events and donating to those in need (5).
+Lowe’s also prioritizes creating sustainable solutions for a better future.

 The megastore focuses on stakeholder engagement within its organization.
-It aims to keep a close relationship with customers and professional affiliates to help fix problems and managing complaints, especially through its social media channels.
+It aims to maintain a close relationship with customers and professional affiliates to address any issues, especially via its social media channels.

-Lowe’s also holds frequent employee surveys to make sure its ethics and conduct policies are followed.
+Lowe’s also conducts frequent employee surveys to ensure its ethical and conduct policies are being followed.

-Aquasource has ample options when it comes to kitchen and bathroom faucets.
-The brand offers single and double-handled models, as well as wall-mounts and pull-out styles.
+AquaSource offers ample choice when it comes to kitchen and bathroom faucets.
+The brand offers single and double-handled models, as well as wall-mounts, pull-down, and pull-out styles.

-The hi-arc faucets bring an elegant style to any kitchen.
-Featuring a narrow spout, it provides a sleek look.
+Hi-arc faucets add an elegant style to any kitchen.
+Their narrow spouts give them a sleek look.

-Being ADA-compliant (Americans with Disabilities Act) is extremely important, and this type of faucet ticks the box thanks to the generous space it provides within the sink.
-The large single-handle is easy to operate and gives a consistent temperature.
+Being ADA-compliant (Americans with Disabilities Act) is hugely important and this type of faucet ticks that box thanks to the generous space it provides between the spout and the sink.
+The large single handle is easy to operate and provides a consistent temperature.